illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 #### **The Pursuer**
 The Pursuer should:
--	Have a patrol path of random locations around the staring point that it follows
+-	Have a patrol path of random locations around the starting point that it follows
 -	Run at the player when they get within a moderate distance of each other, and they have line of sight with each other
 -	Within reason, return to its patrol path if the player gets too far away (this should be done by the enemy moving, not teleportation)